 - Crossing Pleasure Avenue (book excerpt) - by Karen Hildebrand, from her forthcoming poetry collection, Crossing Pleasure Avenue

-- Visual Art: Get Away (video) - by Shura Chernozatonskaya
+- Get Away: A Video Poem - by Shura Chernozatonskaya (aka Skaya)

 - Music for the People in the Shadows - by Beatriz L. Seelaender